nathan-barry/nathan.rs/content/_index.md

-# Welcome to *my* corner of the internet!
+## This is *my* corner of the internet!

-Greetings fellow traveler!
+Greetings fellow traveler.
 Salutations!
-Callooh!
-Callay!
+Callooh, Callay!

 My name is Nathan Barry.
 I'm a CS graduate student at UT Austin and am interested in systems and machine learning.
 I love working on hard problems with great people.
 Occasionally, [I write about things that interest me](/posts).